 Caregivers are some of the most hardworking and compassionate people, devoting themselves day in and day out to the care of others.
 Because caring for someone else is their top priority, it’s easy for caregivers to overlook their own mental health.
-Home Care Assistance, a top provider of in-home care in Mesa, AZ, has collected a few resources for caregivers when they want to seek out more information or need to tend to their own mental health.
+Mesa Home Care Assistance, a top provider of elderly care, has collected a few resources for caregivers when they want to seek out more information or need to tend to their own mental health.

 1) Caring for Yourself While Caring for Your Aging Parents, Third Edition: How to Help, How to Survive, by Claire Berman.